 Benefits for educational plans are determined by the VA certification process and DCC enrollment status.
-For more information and applications, contact the Certifying VA Official in the Office of the Registrar.
+For more information and applications, contact the Certifying VA Official located in Hudson Hall, Room 212.

 War Orphans Educational Assistance Act.
 Educational benefits are provided to children of veterans who died in service or as a result of a disability received while in service.
 Students who believe that they may be eligible for those benefits are urged to discuss the matter with their local Veterans Administration Office.

 ACCES-VR (Adult Career and Continuing Education Services-Vocational Rehabilitation) is a service of the New York State Department of Education.
 ACCES-VR provides financial assistance with college costs for eligible clients.
 For further information, contact the regional office in Poughkeepsie.